zohaibxrehman/zohaibxrehman/README.md

 <img src='https://i.imgur.com/fn999kK.png'>

-I'm a Computer Science student and a web developer who is passionate about creating technology to solve real world problems.
+I'm a Computer Science student and a Web Developer who is passionate about creating technology to solve real world problems.
 Some technologies I enjoy working with include the MERN stack(MongoDB, Express.js, React.js, Node.js) for web dev and Android Studio for mobile dev.

 Reach out to me on my email: zohaibxrehman@gmail.com